Queens Spousal Support Lawyer

 - Special situation or needs of both parties

 If you need an attorney to give you more information about the process of spousal support, give one a call today.
 Your attorney will fight for equality and fairness.
-It is their goal to provide you with the best representation possible.
+It is their goal to provide you with the representation possible.

 There are two types of maintenance: permanent and rehabilitative.

 With permanent, the paying spouse is required to pay for food, housing, clothing, and most other needs.
 There should also be proof required to support the need.
 Once the payment is awarded, it will stay in effect for as long as needed.
 The court will monitor the situation to see if there is a change.

 Rehabilitative maintenance is the most common type of maintenance.
 It is used as a temporary way of supporting a spouse until they become self-sufficient.

 New York doesn’t set a firm time frame for spousal support.
 The court will make a decision on whether or not spousal support lasts for a year or will be paid for life.
 For instance, if a couple divorces and the spouse receiving maintenance goes to school, payments may be extended for a period of time.
 Although spousal payments are gender neutral, the vast majority of payers are men.